 S S S S S T S T T S S

 S S S S S T S S S S S

 This interesting programming language uses MIDI files as source code: the pattern of notes determines commands.
 Programmer-musicians will love Velato because they can compose a musical piece that fills the constraints necessary to compile to a working Velato program.
 Each song has a secret message and the program determines when it’s compiled as Velato.
 So, let’s make some music and code at the same time!

 As crazy as this may sound, it’s the truth – this language allows only one world, and this word is “chicken”!
 Swedish programmer and creator of this language Torbjörn Söderstedt was inspired after hearing Doug Zongker’s parody of scientific speeches to make Chicken programming language.
 To write the whole code would take half the page and consist of nothing but the word ‘chicken’, so here is just a piece of code:

 chicken chicken chicken chicken chicken chicken chicken chicken chicken chicken chicken

 chicken chicken chicken chicken chicken chicken

 The fact is that some of these languages made programmers totally confused, but some of these ideas influence the entire industry.
-There are hundreds of esoteric languages like those on our list.
+There are hundreds of funny coding languages like those on our list.
 Some of them are made just for fun, some are meant to be just different from others, but there are few of them that want to send a strong message to the audience.
-Which programming language do you find the most interesting?
+Which weird programming language do you find the most interesting?
 Let us know!